markwharton/moddable/contributed/jsonparser/README.md

 ### License and Credits

 The JSON Parser modules and examples are released under the [MIT License](https://opensource.org/license/mit/).
 Please refer to the file named [COPYING](COPYING) in the source for details.
+They are contributed to Moddable under the [Contributor License Agreement](../../licenses/readme.md#contributor-license-agreement).

+#### Ragel

 The JSON Parser module utilizes Ragel to generate robust [parser code](./jsonparser.c).
-Ragel was designed and developed by [Adrian Thurston](https://github.com/adrian-thurston).
+Ragel was designed and developed by [Adrian Thurston](https://github.com/adrian-thurston), and it is known for its efficiency in generating state machine-based code for lexical analyzers and parsers.
 For more information about using Ragel, refer to the [Ragel State Machine Compiler](http://www.colm.net/open-source/ragel/) documentation.

-Thank you, Adrian, for creating such an excellent tool.
+#### HeliMods

+Special thanks to [HeliMods](https://www.helimods.com) and [Marc Treble](https://github.com/mtreble) for initiating and supporting the Meeting Room Display project.
+It turned out that the project required parsing JSON data streams greater than the available memory on a [Moddable Three](https://www.moddable.com/moddable-three) device.

 ### Classes